asanetargoss/equilinox_guides/performance/memory.md

 An Equilinox mod developer recommends using OpenJDK, which is effectively the same as Oracle's official Java, but may contain additional fixes:

 https://github.com/EquilinoxModKitProject/Equilinox-Mod-Kit/wiki/Installing-Java

+### Java on your system path

+If you have permanently added Java to your system PATH, you can omit the first line in your Equilinox_launch tool.